 Doulas are not medical professionals; they do not do the job of your midwife, doctor or health visitor and they can not provide medical advice.

-If that all sounds lovely but you’re not sure what the practical benefits would be here are some of the measurable benefits that the kind of support doulas offer provides:
+Here are some of the measurable benefits that the kind of support doulas offer provides:

 “Women who received continuous labour support may be: